 Enjoy your meditation and this time for taking care of yourself.
 It will transform your everyday life.

-It can also be helpful to join a meditation group, for a feeling of community and the support of a teacher.
+It can also be helpful and enjoyable to join a meditation group, for a feeling of community and the support of a teacher, particularly if you wish to enquire more deeply.

 Photo: author’s own